Benfotiamina

 Step by step

 For chronic treatment, save your favourite pharmacy in the app and check prices on the comparator — OTC differences between chains can hit 20-40%, while CANAMED-capped Rx items have a fixed maximum but may carry promotions.
-If your treatment for type 1 diabetes runs on a monthly script, schedule pickup a few days before you run out.
+If your treatment for type 1 diabetes mellitus runs on a monthly script, schedule pickup a few days before you run out.

 See also